flowersmichael/World_Weather_Analysis/README.md

 5. Add the data to a Pandas DataFrame
 6. Export the DataFrame as a CSV

+We ended up with 703 cities.
 Here's a sample of our data in the DataFrame:

 ![DataFrame](https://github.com/flowersmichael/World_Weather_Analysis/blob/main/Dataframe.png)